TorchDR/TorchDR/README.md

 ``TorchDR`` is structured around the above formulation $`\text{(DR)}`$.
 Defining a DR algorithm solely requires providing an ``Affinity`` object for both input and embedding as well as a loss function $`L`$.
-Other aspects are shared across methods, allowing to focus on the core differences between them.
+Code for other aspects, including optimization, is shared across methods, allowing a fair benchmarking focusing on core differences.

 Advantages of ``TorchDR`` also include: